 Renewable energy projects larger than 10 megawatts (MW), also known as utility-scale projects, are complex and typically require private-sector financing.
 The Federal Energy Management Program (FEMP) developed a guide to help federal agencies, and the developers and financiers that work with them, to successfully install these projects at federal facilities.
-FEMP's Large-Scale Renewable Energy Guide, Developing Renewable Energy Projects Larger than 10 MWs at Federal Facilities: A Practical Guide to Getting Large-Scale Renewable Energy Projects Financed with Private Capital, provides a framework to allow the federal government, private developers, and financiers to work in a coordinated effort on large-scale renewable energy projects.
-The framework includes key elements that should describe a successful, financially attractive large-scale renewable energy project.
+FEMP's Large-Scale Renewable Energy Guide provides a framework to allow the federal government, private developers, and financiers to work in a coordinated effort on large-scale renewable energy projects.
+The framework includes key elements of successful, financially attractive large-scale renewable energy projects.

-The guide also offers key elements that can help federal agencies build strong business cases, define and mitigate risks, and establish good project characteristics.
-Federal projects that demonstrate these elements should attract the private sector to respond to the federal competitive acquisition process and invest in large-scale renewable energy projects.
+The guide also offers recommendations to help federal agencies build strong business cases, define and mitigate risks, and establish good project characteristics.
+Federal projects that follow these guidelines will be more likely to engage the private sector to respond to competitive solicitations and invest in large-scale renewable energy projects.

 In addition, the guide:

-- Shows agencies and developers that they have a common goal of deploying significant amounts of large-scale renewable energy projects at federal facilities.
+- Provides recommendations to help align agencies and developers around a common goal of deploying significant amounts of large-scale renewable energy projects at federal facilities

-- Provides a common language to facilitate effective communication and support successful working relationships between developers and federal agencies.
+- Promotes common language to facilitate effective communication and support successful working relationships between developers and federal agencies

-- Lays out a common process that is grounded in commercial development and risk, but accommodates the unique requirements and constraints of each party.
+- Lays out an established, repeatable, disciplined approach to commercial development and risk assessment while accommodating the unique requirements and constraints of each party

-- Offers an organizational framework, evaluation process, and sample resources in appendices for federal employees and others seeking to learn about private development methodologies.
+- Offers an organizational framework, evaluation process, and sample resources for federal employees and others seeking to learn about private development methodologies.